For some reason, people have gotten pretty interested in mobile security lately. So let’s talk about a secure messaging app called Signal.

 On most messengers, there is no way to know that your message isn’t intercepted by a third party.
-With Signal, you can verify that the current conversation is secure for both messages and voice calls.
-Consider verifying your session when having sensitive conversations.
+With Signal, you can verify that the current conversation is secure for both messages and calls.
+Consider verifying your session for sensitive conversations.

 If you and your conversational partner are seeing the same numbers, your session is secure.
 You want to verify that your numbers match on a different channel — for example, over Twitter DMs, Facebook, Google Hangouts, or a regular old phone call.

 If you’re in person with someone, one of you can click “Scan code.”
 Scan the other person’s QR code with your camera.